pftanavit/OTJ-SIT/Extras/ssh-secure-shell.md

     3. `ACK (Acknowledge)`: Client responds with an `ACK` packet to complete the handshake.

-- **Reliable Delivery**: It uses sequence numbers and acknowledegements to **ensure no data is lost** or duplicated, and that bytes arrive in the exact order they were sent.
+- **Reliable Delivery**: It uses sequence numbers and acknowledgements to **ensure no data is lost** or duplicated, and that bytes arrive in the exact order they were sent.

 - **Flow Control**: It utilizes a _sliding window_ mechanism to prevent a fast sender from overwhelming a slower receiver.